Lingchi: Description

 Art historian James Elkins argues that extant photos of the execution clearly show that the "death by division" (as it was termed by German criminologist Robert Heindl) involved some degree of dismemberment while the subject was living.
 Elkins also argues that, contrary to the apocryphal version of "death by a thousand cuts", the actual process could not have lasted long.
 The condemned individual is not likely to have remained conscious and aware (even if still alive) after one or two severe wounds, so the entire process could not have included more than a "few dozen" wounds.

 In the Yuan dynasty, 100 cuts were inflicted but by the Ming dynasty there were records of 3,000 incisions.
-It is described as a fast process lasting no longer than 4 or 5 minutes.
-The coup de grâce was all the more certain when the family could afford a bribe to have a stab to the heart inflicted first.
+A mid-19th-century account, conversely, describes the process as being a relatively quick one—lasting no longer than four or five minutes.
 Some emperors ordered three days of cutting while others may have ordered specific tortures before the execution, or a longer execution.
 For example, records showed that during Yuan Chonghuan's execution, Yuan was heard shouting for half a day before his death.

 The flesh of the victims may also have been sold as medicine.
 As an official punishment, death by slicing may also have involved slicing the bones, cremation, and scattering of the deceased's ashes.

 Both men and women could be sentenced to this punishment.
-In Peking Gazette of 1879, a case mentioned a married woman and her lover who brutally murdered her father-in-law, fearing he would expose their affair and lead to harsh punishment according to Qing era's anti-adultery law.
+In a Peking Gazette of 1879, a case mentioned a married woman and her lover who brutally murdered her father-in-law, fearing he would expose their affair and lead to harsh punishment according to Qing era's anti-adultery law.
 Consequently, the woman was executed by lingchi, and her paramour by decapitation.
 The husband of the woman was exposed in the cangue for not exercising proper control over his wife.